Aesop's Fables: Children

 Sharpe's limerick versions of Aesop's fables appeared in 1887.
-This was in a magnificently hand-produced Arts and Crafts Movement edition, The Baby's Own Aesop: being the fables condensed in rhyme with portable morals pictorially pointed by Walter Crane.
+This was in a hand-produced Arts and Crafts Movement edition, The Baby's Own Aesop: being the fables condensed in rhyme with portable morals pictorially pointed by Walter Crane.

 Some later prose editions were particularly notable for their illustrations.
 Among these was Aesop's fables: a new version, chiefly from original sources (1848) by Thomas James, 'with more than one hundred illustrations designed by John Tenniel'.
 Tenniel himself did not think highly of his work there and took the opportunity to redraw some in the revised edition of 1884, which also used pictures by Ernest Griset and Harrison Weir.
 Once the technology was in place for coloured reproductions, illustrations became ever more attractive.
 Notable early 20th century editions include V.S.
 Vernon Jones' new translation of the fables accompanied by the pictures of Arthur Rackham (London, 1912) and in the US Aesop for Children (Chicago, 1919), illustrated by Milo Winter.

 The illustrations from Croxall's editions were an early inspiration for other artefacts aimed at children.
 In the 18th century they appear on tableware from the Chelsea, Wedgwood and Fenton potteries, for example.
 19th century examples with a definitely educational aim include the fable series used on the alphabet plates issued in great numbers from the Brownhills Pottery in Staffordshire.
 Fables were used equally early in the design of tiles to surround the nursery fireplace.
 The latter were even more popular in the 19th century when there were specially designed series from Mintons, Minton-Hollins and Maw & Co.
 In France too, well-known illustrations of La Fontaine's fables were often used on china.